celestiaorg/docs/docs/concepts/how-celestia-works/data-availability-layer.md

 block headers, Celestia light nodes need to download the 4k intermediate Merkle roots.

-For a block data size of n bytes, this means that every light node must download O(n) bytes.
+For a block data size of n bytes, this means that every light node must download O(sqrt(n)) bytes.
 Therefore, any improvement in the bandwidth capacity of Celestia light nodes has a quadratic effect on the throughput of Celestia's DA layer.

 ### Fraud Proofs of Incorrectly Extended Data